What is Coaching?

 Who Are Your Clients Exactly?

-I work with emerging leaders.
-Typically, corporate professionals and entrepreneurs in their 30s and 40s.
+I work with people in mid-life.
+Typically, corporate professionals and entrepreneurs in their 40s and 50s.
 Together we develop a clear and ambitious plan for their lives and I help them execute the plan.

 My clients want to take charge of their lives, both the content and the direction.
 My coaching helps them them get clear on who they want to be – at home, at work and with friends – and what they want to create and achieve.